MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/bluetooth/bluetooth-radio-error-recovery.md

   - Since PLDR works only for internal devices, it must be declared as such in ACPI.
 For USB devices, to specify a port that is internal (not user visible) and can be connected to an integrated device, set the __UPC.PortIsConnectable_ byte to 0xFF and the __PLD.UserVisible_ bit to 0.

-  - If the __PR3_ (D3Cold) mechanism is used for PLDR, care must be taken to ensure that scenarios like SystemWake and DeviceWake continue to work.
-Nominally, this means that there are appropriate power resources defined for D2 e.g. __PR2_.
+  - If the __PR3_ (D3Cold) mechanism is used for PLDR, ensure that scenarios like SystemWake and DeviceWake continue to work.
+Nominally, this means that there are appropriate power resources defined for D2, e.g. __PR2_.
 The following table is a useful guide:

 | Power state | ACPI resource | Behavior |
 | --- | --- | --- |